Lacticaseibacillus casei: Transformation

-Lactic acid bacteria (LAB) is widely exploited for its probiotic and fermenting properties, so understanding how its genetic material is exchanged was crucial for researchers.
-A wide variety of comparative analyses were used to determine that horizontal gene transfer (HGT) influenced the evolution of the Lactobacillus genus.
+Bacterial evolution is frequently influenced by the incorporation of extracellular genetic material through a process called horizontal gene transfer (HGT).
+A wide variety of comparative analyses were used to determine that HGT influenced the evolution of the Lactobacillus genus.
 HGT in L. casei includes transformation, conjugation, and transduction.
 The mobile genetic elements found within the genome, known as mobilomes, play an important role in Lactobacillaceae transfer.
 This includes insertion sequences, bacteriophages, integrons, plasmids, genomic islands, and transposons.
-Within LAB, they are responsible for metabolizing different molecules, hydrolyzing proteins, resisting antibiotics, DNA, and phages, and modifying genetic elements.
+In lactobacilli, they are responsible for metabolizing different molecules, hydrolyzing proteins, resisting antibiotics, DNA, and phages, and modifying genetic elements.

-The first form of gene transfer used by Lactobacillus is transformation.
+One type of gene transfer used by Lactobacillus is transformation.
 This includes the uptake of naked DNA by a recipient bacterial cell to gain the genetic information of a donor cell.
 This occurs after a donor bacterium has undergone autolysis and its DNA fragments are left within the free extracellular fluid.
 The recipient bacterium will then ingest the DNA fragments and will result in either a bacterial cell with a plasmid or recombination of the recipient DNA will transpire within the chromosome.

-The next form of transfer is conjugation, a process that involves the transfer of DNA from a Lactobacillus donor to a recipient via cell-to-cell contact or direct cytoplasmic contact.
-In this process, the recipient cell is known as the transconjugant.
+Alternatively, gene transfer may occur through conjugation, a process that involves the transfer of DNA from a Lactobacillus donor to a recipient via cell-to-cell contact or direct cytoplasmic contact.
+In conjugation, the recipient cell is known as the transconjugant.
 Once the cells come together, fragments of DNA are directly transferred from the donor to the transconjugant.
 This is mediated by pheromone-induced cell aggregation and mobilization proteins since many of the plasmids are unable to transfer on their own.
 Afterward, the mating cells will separate and a recombinant cell will be produced after homologous recombination.

 Finally, transduction in Lactobacillus cells is a bacteriophage-mediated transfer of plasmid or chromosomal genetic information.
-To initiate this process, a bacteriophage must first infect the donor cell so that lysis of the cell will occur.
-At this point, the cell lysate will be filled with phages that carry donated genome fragments and the recipient cell will be injected with abnormal phage.
-This will result in a recombination cell whether the cell is infected after homologous recombination or after the infection occurs by bacteriophage integrase.
+To initiate transduction, a bacteriophage must first infect the donor cell so that lysis of the cell will occur.
+At this point, the cell lysate will be filled with phages which carry donated genome fragments and the recipient cell will be injected with abnormal phage.
+The result of transduction is a recombinant cell whether the cell is infected after homologous recombination or after the infection occurs by bacteriophage integrase.